MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

         - Public - Files that can be found by searching the Internet.

       > [!NOTE]
-      > Files shared into your connected storage apps by external users are handled as follows by Cloud App Security:
+      > Files shared into your connected storage apps by external users are handled as follows by Defender for Cloud Apps:
       >
       > - **OneDrive:** OneDrive assigns an internal user as the owner of any file placed into your OneDrive by an external user.
-Because these files are then considered owned by your organization, Cloud App Security scans these files and applies policies as it does to any other file in your OneDrive.
+Because these files are then considered owned by your organization, Defender for Cloud Apps scans these files and applies policies as it does to any other file in your OneDrive.
-      > - **Google Drive:** Google Drive considers these as being owned by the external user, and because of legal restrictions on files and data that your organization does not own, Cloud App Security does not have access to these files.
+      > - **Google Drive:** Google Drive considers these as being owned by the external user, and because of legal restrictions on files and data that your organization does not own, Defender for Cloud Apps does not have access to these files.
       > - **Box:** Because Box considers externally owned files to be private information, Box Global Admins cannot see the content of the files.
-For this reason, Cloud App Security does not have access to these files.
+For this reason, Defender for Cloud Apps does not have access to these files.
       > - **Dropbox:** Because Dropbox considers externally owned files to be private information, Dropbox Global Admins cannot see the content of the files.
-For this reason, Cloud App Security does not have access to these files.
+For this reason, Defender for Cloud Apps does not have access to these files.

 - **App** – Search only for files within these apps.